smart-life-tech/toilet_kat_change/BLE_OTA_INSTRUCTIONS.md

 PY
 ```

-- BLE MTU and chunk size: the script uses 400 bytes per chunk by default; if you encounter write failures lower this to ~200.
+- BLE MTU and chunk size: the script uses 512 bytes per chunk by default; if you encounter write failures lower this to ~200.
 - If the firmware is larger than the OTA partition the device may reject the update — the script prints firmware size and warns.

+ALSO USE THE PARTITION THAT I USE IN P.PARTITION ANY OTHER SETUP WILL RESELT IN ERROR, the code has been tested to be working okay here on my esp32.